Defaultplayer001/PSP-Community-Update/ReadMe.md

 Do at your own risk!

-Requires: Memory stick with 118mb free space.
+Requires: Memory Stick with 118mb free space.
 (32mb card users see instructions at bottom.)
+I personally recommend using an SD to MS adapter.

 CFW = Custom Firmware.
 Modified software for the PSP that adds features.